neondatabase/postgresql_anonymizer/README.md

 If you need to anonymize data for testing purpose, chances are that a smaller subset of your database will be enough.
 In that case, you can easily speed up the anonymization by downsizing the volume of data.
-There are mulitple ways to extract a sample of database:
+There are multiple ways to extract a sample of database:

 * [TABLESAMPLE](https://www.postgresql.org/docs/current/static/sql-select.html)